openstack/openstack-manuals/doc/contributor-guide/source/first-timers-quickstart.rst

 Try again when your network connection improves.

-**Accessing Gerrit over HTTP/HTTPS**
+**Accessing gerrit over HTTP/HTTPS**

-If you suspect that ssh over non-standards ports might be blocked or need to access the web using http/https, you can configure git-review to `use an http endpoint instead of ssh <http://docs.openstack.org/infra/manual/developers.html#accessing-gerrit-over-https>`_ as explained in the Infrastructure Manual.
+If you suspect that SSH over non-standards ports might be blocked or need to access the web using http/https, you can configure git-review to `use an http endpoint instead of ssh <http://docs.openstack.org/infra/manual/developers.html#accessing-gerrit-over-https>`_ as explained in the Infrastructure Manual.